Capas: Demographics

 In the 2020 census, the population of Capas was 156,056 people, with a density of sigfig 156,056/376.39.

+Languages

-The people of Capas are predominantly Kapampangan because of their close ties from Pampanga.
+Kapampangan is the main dialect of Capas because of the town’s close ties to Pampanga.
 Ilocano is also used.
+Tagalog is also spoken, which is used for administrative functions by the local government, local media and in education.
+As the majority of the residents are Kapampangans, most of the Ilocanos speak Kapampangan as first language.

+Religion

-The town is also predominantly Roman Catholic but there are also Christian congregations of some sects, like Iglesia ni Cristo, The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Baptist and Jesus Miracle Crusade.
+The town is also predominantly Roman Catholic but there are also Christian congregations of some sects, like The United Methodist Church, Iglesia ni Cristo, The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Baptist and Jesus Miracle Crusade.

 Economy

 Tourism

 Capas is the location of Mount Telakawa or Straw hat Mountain on the boundaries of Santa Juliana and Maruglu.
 It also provides access to Mount Pinatubo via the preferred route through Barangay Santa Juliana.
 Mount Bueno is the site of Bueno hot springs in Barangay Bueno.
 Malatarlak and Salay or Lemon grass grow abundantly on Mor-Asia or Talahib mountain at Sitio Kalangitan.
 Mount Canouman is the largest in terms of surface area, known as the mountain of Spirits, it is a dangerous 10-hour walk from Sitio Salangui.
 The majority of mountains in Capas are relatively easy climbs.
 Mount Dalin, the smaller straw hat mountain is near a 300-meter peak called Prayer Mountain or Peniel where a few rooms are available for rent.